DrewBradfordXYZ/quickbase-api-react/README.md

 A React hook wrapper for [/tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase) providing token management, logging, and environment-specific behavior for the [QuickBase JSON RESTful API](https://developer.quickbase.com/).
 Written in TypeScript.

-The aim of this project is to use the [/tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase) library and make it accessible in React.
-The hook retains access to the original method signatures for API requests.
+This project takes the [/tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase) library and makes it accessible in React.
+It retains access to the original method signatures for API requests.
 And uses the autoRenewTempTokens feature to regenerate temporary tokens after the 5 min lifespan expires.

+This is the most elegant solution I have found, so I made a library.

 ## Pitch